alexverbs/toDoList/README.md

 ### Key Features

+User Authentication: Users can make an account so their todo list is private to them.
+You can always view what email you are signed into and there is a convinient logout button

 Task Entry and Display: Add, view, and delete tasks with ease.

 Automatic Date Headers: Each day starts fresh with a new date header, automatically created when a new task is added.